-[Heading inserted by No. 28 of 2015 s.
+[Heading inserted: No. 28 of 2015 s.
 67.]

 1. Term of office

 (1) Except as otherwise provided by this Act a member shall hold office for such term, being not more than 3 years, as is specified in his instrument of appointment, but he may from time to time be reappointed.